shuzhe0426/CMML3_ICA1_Morris_water_maze/README.md

 - `figS2_example_trajectories_fixed.pdf`

+This trajectory figure is used as a qualitative supplementary figure in the report.

 ## Notes

 - All wrappers call `set.seed(1)` for reproducibility.
 - Plotting inside the original model scripts is disabled in batch wrappers to avoid slowdowns.